 The average minimum cost for progressing one vaccine against each of WHO’s 11 priority epidemic infectious diseases.
 (D Gouglas et al, 2018)

 CEPI was founded in Davos by the governments of Norway and India, the Bill & Melinda Gates Foundation, the Wellcome Trust, and the World Economic Forum.

-Since our launch in 2017, CEPI has announced three calls for funding proposals.
+Since our launch in 2017, CEPI has announced four calls for funding proposals.
 The first call supports candidate vaccines against Middle East Respiratory Syndrome coronavirus (MERS-CoV), Nipah virus, and Lassa virus.
-The second call will advance rapid response vaccine platforms against unknown pathogens.
+The second call will advance rapid response vaccine platforms against unknown pathogens, known as 'Disease X'.
 The third call is supporting vaccines against Rift Valley fever and Chikungunya viruses.
 Our most recent call, launched in October 2019, is for the development of innovative platform technologies that can be used to develop vaccines and other immunoprophylactics to rapidly respond to future outbreaks of emerging infectious diseases and “Disease X”.

 Our vaccine development partners include Emergent Biosolutions, Janssen Vaccines & Prevention B.V., Imperial College London, CureVac, IDT Biologika, Inovio, the International AIDS Vaccine Initiative (IAVI), Profectus Biosciences, Themis Bioscience, Public Health Vaccines, Valneva SE, Colorado State University, PATH, Wageningen Bioveterinary Research, University of Tokyo, University of Queensland, and University of Oxford.

 Bill and Melinda Gates Foundation

 We create innovative partnerships between public, private, philanthropic, and civil organisations to develop vaccines against diseases with epidemic potential.